Freelunch-AI/docs/brunos_notes.md

                 4. Codebase Migrations
                     1. Language migrations (e.g., from java to python)
                     2. Tools migrations (e.g., from pandas to ibis)
-                    3. Custom migrations (e.g., migrating an existing ML platform codebase to a Pizza ML platform codebase)
+                    3. Custom migrations (e.g., migrating an existing ML platform codebase to a Freelunch ML platform codebase)
                 5. Autonomous pushes to the repo (can push data, config, code, docs) based on:
                     * Following the company's SOPs: explanation given to ML Engineers on how to use the repo
                     * Lerning by example and previous experiments: previous pushes and evaluation suite results (we want to improve the ML system by using better tools, already used tools in a better way, wirint stuff from scratch)